GAPS Diet Freezer Meals

 These recipes are regular staple breakfast and snacks in our home, easily pulled from the freezer as needed!
 We do eat these often for breakfast, but our kids also often request any of these for snacks.
 We portion the kefir and smoothies out into “family size” containers (enough for about a 1 cup serving per child).
 The children often like to scoop them like ice cream in a semi-frozen state as well.

-1. GAPS oven pancakes (bake ahead and freeze)
+- GAPS oven pancakes (bake ahead and freeze in glass containers or ziploc bags after cooled)

 For quick lunches or dinners on our busy homeschooling days or activity-filled evenings, we rely heavily on these meals!
 Again, these are listed as lunch/dinner ideas, but we sometimes eat them for breakfast or snacks, whatever we have leftover or who is in the mood for which dish.

-1. Chicken soup – one of our most requested meals by both our children and nieces and nephews
+- Chicken soup from scratch – one of our most requested meals by both our children and nieces and nephews.

-5. Paleo chocolate or vanilla cake (freeze the batter in a 9×13 pan and bake fresh).
-This cake recipe has 12 eggs, 3 cups of veggies, 1/2 cup coconut oil (or healthy fat alternative), and 1.5 cups of coconut.
+- Paleo chocolate or vanilla cake – (freeze the batter in a 9×13 pan and bake fresh).
+This cake recipe has 12 eggs, 3 cups of veggies, 1/2 cup coconut oil (or healthy fat alternative), and 1.5 cups of coconut flour.
 It is healthier than many conventional dinners children eat (mac n cheese, “fish” sticks, etc) and it feels like dessert for dinner, again!
+(Note, for strict gaps, coconut flour must be homemade.
+Our family was able to eat commercially prepared coconut flour from the beginning, but this is not the case for everyone.)

 We often eat mini meals for snacks, or eat what we normally would for a meal as a snack.
 If you are transitioning to the GAPS protocol or a whole foods diet, starting with sweet treats and desserts can sometimes help a family (especially with younger children) adjust happily.
 Here are a few favorite staples outside of meals that are good treats and snacks: